FrezsSec/Setting-Up-OPNsense-Firewall-with-Suricata-IDS-IPS/README.md

 ![27](https://github.com/FrezsSec/Building-a-Secure-Network-Lab-Firewall-and-IDS-IPS-with-pfSense-and-Metasploitable-2/assets/173344802/50dee26e-e49a-4dc6-a40b-4c252a4ac90a)

-7. Follow the OPNsense setup wizard to configure firewall rules, DHCP settings, and any other required configurations.
+6. Follow the setup wizard prompts to configure firewall rules, DHCP settings, and any other necessary configurations according to your lab requirements.

-8. Save your changes and apply them to activate the firewall rules and settings.
+7. Save your changes and apply them to activate the firewall rules and settings.

 ## Configuring IPS/IDS on OPNsense